 In the next morning Harry woke up with swollen eyes – he had been shifting from one side to another in the bed long in the night without being able to forget the incredibly vivid dream.

 I have to tell this to Ron and Hermione.
 I’m very curious – what they are going to say about that?
 Harry thought still lying in bed with open eyes.
 The sun had already climbed a bit in the sky, but in the Burrow it was still quiet, even Mrs. Weasley hadn’t come down to the kitchen to cook the breakfast.
-But it had to be only a dream because Voldemort in the forest destroyed the connection between me and himself; what I saw was not real.
+But it had to be only a dream because in the forest Voldemort destroyed the connection between me and himself; what I saw was not real.
 But what if it somehow was real?
 Then what?
-But how could that be possible?
+But how could it be possible?

 Getting dizzy from intrusive thoughts, he got up and grabbed the same t-shirt from yesterday and put it on himself.
 In front of his shirt there was a dirty spot where yesterday while playing Quidditch Charlie had hit him with an apple, but that didn’t matter to Harry at the moment.
 He took the new glasses given by Arthur and Molly from the nightstand and put them on.
 Then he paused for a moment.
 He looked at his mokeskin pouch, which had proved to be very useful to him during all the previous year, still holding the Marauders map, the shard of his godfather’s mirror, and two of the destroyed Horcruxes – the relics of Slytherin and Hufflepuff.

 After the battle for the first week he had even slept with that pouch, otherwise he simply couldn’t fall asleep after all of those dreadful duels and worries, but for the last month he hadn’t even looked at it.
-The old anxiety was back again this morning, so Harry chose to grab his pouch from the nightstand and putting it around his neck somehow made him to feel calmer.
+The old anxiety was back again this morning, so Harry chose to grab his pouch from the nightstand and putting it around his neck somehow made him feel relaxed.
 Then he passed the stack of gifts piling on the table and opened the door of the Ron’s old room.
 When they had returned to the Burrow after the Battle of Hogwarts Mrs. Weasley had wanted him to occupy the Percy’s room, but Harry had refused her offer.
 Although he felt here like at home, he still wanted to be as far away as possible from all the Weasleys, and here, in the attic room at the top of the house, where silence was only disturbed by the old ghoul of the house, he felt the most comfortable.
 So the Percy’s old room had been given to Hermione.

-Harry silently tiptoed down one floor lower past the bedroom of Arthur and Molly; it seemed to him that there sounded some kind of shuffling in there.
+Harry silently tiptoed down one floor lower past the bedroom of Arthur and Molly; it seemed to him there sounded some kind of shuffling in there.
 The wristwatch was left in the pile of gifts, but on Saturdays Mrs. Weasley usually started her morning routine at eight o’clock.

 And even if it wasn’t a dream, how could Voldemort be alive? another persistent thought disturbed Harry while he slowly, quietly climbed down the stairs.
 Didn’t we all see how he collapsed?
 Kingsley then had picked up his corpse to bury it in Azkaban next to the graves of other wizard criminals.
-But passing by the bedroom of Bill and Fleur, where they had both stayed overnight after the Harry’s birthday, he heard in his mind a taunting voice – that one which never holds its condemnation when you have failed at something: And what do you know about his soul, hm?
+But passing by the bedroom of Bill and Fleur, where they had both stayed overnight after the Harry’s birthday, he heard in his mind a taunting voice – the one which never holds its condemnation when you have failed at something: And what do you know about his soul, hm?
 What if it has survived somehow?
 Has anyone made sure of that?
 Dumbledore always said that you have reached unexplored shores of magic.

 Having reached the second floor on which was the former room of Fred and George now housed by Ron, Harry quietly knocked on the door.
 Behind the door there was only silence – it was no wonder because if there was such an opportunity, Ron liked to snore until late in the morning.
 He carefully opened the door and saw the figure of his friend beneath the blankets on the bed.
 When he got closer to him, he looked over his friend’s sleepy face and ruffled red hair.